na-na-hi/renget/archive/mmaib.md

  The War of the Dark Aurorai

-### Foreword
+## Foreword

 > Aurorai started life as a proposed story to a very different fangame which the author was part of the writing team.
 The head honchos however, deemed his work too dark for the game.
 Humbled, he accepts the judgment, but thought that his draft would be a waste if he just trashed it.
 Then one day, he had an epiphany.
 Why not make a Fire Emblem mod with the story, he said.
 And so that day, the Aurorai we know is born.
+In this guide, I shall guide you to everything there is to know about Aurorai.

+>With that, enjoy!

+***

 ### The Celestium and Aurorai's Creation

 > The Celestium is a council of four deities who got together to create and keep watch over Aurorai.
 The continent is named Aurorai, after the auroras that dance around the night skies as the sign of favor of  The Celestium.
 Born from a great shift in the infinite seas, there arose a new and promising land full of potential.
 All four can take on any appearance they please, but they all have their true forms and can wield various weapons, according to their domain.

+***

 #### Covernius
 > Strong and just, all mortals of Aurorai owe their genealogy to him, even if its furthest removed.
-He is responsible for birthing the myriad kinds of mortals that inhabit Aurorai today, much to the chagrin of his true love and compatriot.
+He is responsible for fathering the myriad kinds of mortals that inhabit Aurorai today, much to the chagrin of his true love and compatriot.
 He leads the deity quartet and his doctrine stands to this day as the prevailing moral guide amongst the land.
+His duties include going through the general state of Aurorai from the reports of his colleagues and his own observations.
+With such information, he formulates plans of action for Aurorai's greatest good.
 His true form is a hulking, absolutely sculpted man with immaculate golden hair arranged in a neat manner.
 His face is chiseled like fine marble, with eyes made of white fire.
 He is wearing a cape attached to a small chestpiece, and bracers and leg armor colored white with a gold trim adorned with a divine design and triangles.
 He wears a crown on his head with yet another triangle and wield the Polaris Blade, a sword shaped after the popular depiction of the North Star.

 #### Auroia

 > A nurturing woman, Auroia is essentially the mother of Aurorai.
+She is the one who named the land, after herself.
 She is responsible for releasing auroras into the night sky as a sign that The Celestium watches over them.
 She is Covernius' true love and never leaves him, despite the many dalliances his lover had.
 She governs the skies above Aurorai and the day-night cycle.
 Her true appearance reflects the beauty of the night skies: black hair that streaks into blue and violet that sparkles with actual stars within, a motherly feminine figure and pale skin smoother than finest silk, topped off with a gentle face that has eyes change color on emotion.
 The auroras themselves manifest as her clothing, the dancing colors rippling across her bosom and her rear all the way to her legs.
 Her bracers are colored like dusk on the trim and dawn on the main.
 They emanate radiance whenver she moves her hands.

 #### Nijongis